eosc-life-workshop/WESkit/snakemake/create_workflow.md

     script:
         "scripts/plot-quals.py"
 ```

+Please execute the following command in the terminal.
 ```bash
 snakemake --snakefile Snakefile --cores 1 plots/quals.svg
 ```

-9. Adding a target rule: Snakemake also accepts rule names as targets
+8. If nothing  is specified Snakemake will use the first rule as target rule.
+   That is why we define a target rule called "all".

+Please append the following rule as the first rule to the Snakefile.
 ```python
 rule all:
     input:
         "plots/quals.svg"
 ```

+Please execute the following command in the terminal.
 ```bash
 snakemake --snakefile Snakefile --cores 1 all
 ```

-10. The final Snakefile should look like this
+9. The final Snakefile should look like this

 ```python
 SAMPLES = ["A", "B"]